-One or more heat exchangers heat more All effects from EED building measures for than one dwelling or other building unit, e.g. heating (VE, TE) are deemed to be zero under-floor also delivers significant heat through the ceiling of the premises below.
+One or more heat exchangers heat more than one All effects from EED building measures for heating dwelling or other building unit, e.g. under-floor also (VE, TE) are deemed to be zero delivers significant heat through the ceiling of the premises below.